 This is a nomination-only group of counselors who serve on two-year terms.
-If you are a college counselor and are interested in learning more about this opportunity, please contact Becca Bommarito at firstname.lastname@example.org.
+If you are a college counselor and are interested in learning more about this opportunity, please contact our office at firstname.lastname@example.org.

-84% of our students receive some form of financial assistance.
+92% of our students receive some form of financial assistance.
 Our only required document to be considered for need-based financial assistance is the FAFSA.
-You can find more information specific to financial assistance by following the link below.
+All applicants are automatically considered for academic merit scholarships, and no additional scholarship application forms are required.
+You can find more information about financial assistance by following the links below.

 The admission process requires one academic letter of recommendation.
 For high school counselors writing letters of recommendation, we have provided below a list of things we have loved in the past and present within your letters for your reference when advocating for future Waves.

-- Highlight the student holistically - both in and outside the classroom.
+- Highlight the student holistically - both inside and outside the classroom.